3db/3db/docs_src/usage/quickstart.rst

 .. code-block:: bash

-    # Run the following command to spawn the master node, then go to the next section to run the clients.
+    # Run the following command to spawn the master node, then go to the next section to (concurrently) run the clients.
     threedb_master $BLENDER_DATA backgrounds.yaml $RESULTS_FOLDER 5555